Simple Modal Types for Functional Reactive Programming: Introduction to

 This translation from recursive surface syntax to explicit guarded fixed points follows a general scheme.
-Given a recursively defined function $f$ where all recursive calls occur under a $\delay$, we can desugar a recursive definition of the form
+Given a recursively defined function $f$ where all recursive calls occur under a $\delay$, we can desugar a recursive definition of the form $ f x_1 \dots x_n = K[\delay\, t_1,\dots,\delay\, t_m] $, where $f$ does not occur in \ensuremath{\Conid{K}}, into the following form that uses $\fix$: